Required Annual Training

 I took this training when I was an undergraduate first year student, now I'm a graduate first year student - do I still have to take this?

-Yes, as you are considered a new student in a new program.
+Yes, since you are considered a new student in a new program.

-I took a leave of absence, and am back as a Junior, do I still have to take this?
+I took a leave of absence, and am back as an upperclass student, do I still have to take this?

-Yes, because the University considers you a new student once you come back from a leave and have to re-enroll in a previous or new program.
+Yes, as the University considers you a new student once you come back from a leave and have to re-enroll in your previous program or a new program.

 I thought I completed my training, but I have a hold, what should I do?